So (album): Side two

-"We Do What We're Told (Milgram's 37)" was originally recorded for Peter Gabriel (or Melt).
+"We Do What We're Told (Milgram's 37)" was originally recorded for the 1980 album Peter Gabriel (or Melt).
 The song relates to the experiment on obedience carried out by the American social psychologist Stanley Milgram, intended as a reference to the obedience citizens show to dictators during times of war.
 Marotta's drums on the song – said to resemble "a heartbeat heard from the womb" – were coupled with Shankar's violin and "two overdubbed guitar tracks by Rhodes".

 While "We Do What We're Told" was the final song on initial LP versions of the album, the cassette and CD releases close with "This Is the Picture (Excellent Birds)".
 "Excellent Birds" was composed with American musician Laurie Anderson.
 They recorded the song and they filmed music video over a period of three days — which was relatively quick by Gabriel's standards — for inclusion on the 1984 global satellite television broadcast Good Morning, Mr. Orwell.
 This was interpolated into a recording called "This Is the Picture", on which Nile Rodgers plays rhythm guitar.
 According to Anderson, she and Gabriel "could never agree on what a bassline was.
 (I think I probably don’t hear so well down there.)
 I wanted to learn from him, but it turned into a standoff and so we each put out our own version of the song."
 However, Gabriel remembered it slightly differently: both of them quite liked the song such that they agreed to release it on their own albums.
 Anderson's version, with Gabriel on additional vocals, appeared on her 1984 album Mister Heartbreak, which is closer to the version premiered on Good Morning, Mr. Orwell.
 Gabriel's own version was based on the groove, while Anderson's version was "more fragmented".